-I understand and consent to the responsibilities in the Board's student behavior policies as outlined in this handbook.
+I understand and consent to the responsibilities in the Cumberland County Board of Education student behavior policies as outlined in this handbook.
 I also understand and agree that my child shall be held accountable for his/her behavior and consequences outlined in the discipline policy at school and at school-sponsored and school-related activities, including school-sponsored travel, and for any school related misconduct, regardless of time or location.
 I further understand that any student who violates the school's rules of behavior shall be subject to disciplinary action, up to and including referral for criminal prosecution for violations of law.

-/

-Name of Parent (print) Signature of Parent & Date
+/ Name of Parent (print) Signature of Parent & Date / Name of Student (print) Signature of Student & Date

-/

-Student's Name Signature of Student & Date